Gary's Pissed!

 When I went in about my sore arm, the doctor referred to me as "the miracle guy".
 I didn't understand what this meant, so I asked a couple of times ("What's miraculous about me?").
 She finally told me that the first doctor (surgeon?) that looked at my films exclaimed "Oh, shit!
 This guy's got oat cell, he's got about two weeks!"

 Given how rapidly everything seemed to have progressed (three days from ok to messed up) it probably wasn't surprising.
 But's as I've said, I'm not that easy to kill.
-So, of course, I've made a joke out of it: "They only gave me two weeks to live, but they didn't tell ME that until months later"
+So, of course, I've made a joke out of it:

 Yeah, I know, real funny.
 You'd hafta be here, I guess.
 My wife doesn't like most of the jokes I've made about it, but hey!
 I'm still here!
 Now, if only my damn arm would quit hurting.